-In my review, I spoke fondly of its clean smooth sound, great speed, and ultra low noise floor but roll on 10 months and I am dumbfounded how everything, from sensitive IEM’s to great planar cans just sound so good on this $1000 tube amp.
+In my review, I spoke fondly of its clean smooth sound, great speed, and ultra-low noise floor but roll on 10 months and I am dumbfounded how everything, from sensitive IEMs to great planar cans just sounds so good on this $1000 tube amp.

-It’s unassuming looks really disguises a wonderfully tuned amplifier and I can happily plug anything into it and feel confident that it will sound great.
+It’s unassuming looks really disguise a wonderfully tuned amplifier and I can happily plug anything into it and feel confident that it will sound great.
 In fact, I do just that for a great many reviews when studying another audio product’s potential and I need a good amp to see how really good it sounds or scales.

-I don’t feel Cypher Labs get enough credit for how good their amp gear is so this is a big two thumbs up for all the hard work Dave Maudlin and his team has put into rolling out star performing amps such as the Sustain84.
+I don’t feel Cypher Labs get enough credit for how good their amp gear is so this is a big two-thumbs up for all the hard work Dave Maudlin and his team has put into rolling out star-performing amps such as the Sustain84.

 It’s the way you can match every headphone the way you want.
 You can either enhance an analytical character or go for a darker analog feel.
 On top of that, you can store equalizer presets and straighten almost any headphone.

 This little beast will bring new life to your old headphones, I promise.
 Just try it!
 If you want to build a house, the most important prerequisite is to have a good foundation.
-Same goes for headphones, they need a good source.
+The same goes for headphones, they need a good source.